 How to Make The Perfect Creamy Irish Coffee

 This traditional Irish drink recipe contains whiskey, coffee, sugar and cream.
-I have included photos, videos, and step-by-step instructions so that you can prepare this deliciously creamy beverage.
+I have included my own photos and a video with step-by-step instructions so that you can prepare this deliciously creamy beverage.

 After we look at the recipe, I'll explain the fascinating history of how this drink was created.